l-modolo/TEtools/README.md

     - The next following column(s), but the last, correspond to the number of mapping reads for each sample (fastq/sam files).
     - The last column corresponds to the total of these counts.

-### counTE.ini file
+### countTE.ini file
 Some options for countTE are not available through the command line options.
-They are defined in a counTE.ini file.
-This file contains options like the size of a siRNA, the number of threads to use or the path of the different programs called by counTE.
+They are defined in a countTE.ini file.
+This file contains options like the size of a siRNA, the number of threads to use or the path of the different programs called by countTE.
 By defaut, this countTE.ini file is created with default options, if not found in the same directory as the file countTE.py.

 ## diffTE

-diffTE performs a differential expression analysis on the counTE output file using [DESeq2](http://bioconductor.org/packages/release/bioc/html/DESeq2.html).
+diffTE performs a differential expression analysis on the countTE output file using [DESeq2](http://bioconductor.org/packages/release/bioc/html/DESeq2.html).

 This tool produces an HTML output with clickable images, allowing to download PDF files and link to a table of differentially expressed TEs.